310mc/https-310mc.github.io-tl/source/_posts/scout/biblio.md

 {% bubble Tsumugi mgn %}
 Ahh, please spare me the lecture.
 I’m aware I’m hopeless, but if I’m constantly being told that I’ll definitely get mopey about it.

-Besides, it’s not like I don’t like it~
+Besides, it isn’t like I don’t like it~

 When I complained about my hair suffocating me from the humidity of the rain, he said he'd tie it up for me.